 I avoid eating in restaurants with pictures of food on the menus (unless they are Thai), detest pickles and candy corn, enjoy plants and gardening, and insist on proper use of the Oxford comma.
 I know the difference between the possessive its and the contraction it’s as well as when to use whom instead of who, but that doesn’t mean I always get it right or care if I do.
 And I have a tendency to start sentences with conjunctions, which the people who make rules about these things say is a no-no. I’m not that concerned about it though, because writing is, for me, a process not unlike adjusting a lens – it brings what I am looking at into clearer focus.
 You’re welcome to look on.

 Since moving to the desert, I have written about everything from social issues to sandwiches.
 I make no claims of any expertise, except about the sandwiches.
 It may seem didactic, but I’m not trying to convince anyone other than myself of anything.
-I do try to do it with verve and panache though.
+I am an accidental advocate, an armchair activist.

 If you find yourself wondering what could possibly be the point to all this writing, I might ask the same about chasing a ball around a lawn with a stick trying to get it into a hole… eighteen times.
-Something profoundly insightful should follow that, but the truth is I just think golf is silly — though I have been known to watch it if the remote’s out of reach.
+We are all just whiling away our finite time before the grave, which may sound profound and insightful, but the truth is I just think golf is rather silly — though I have been known to watch it if the remote’s out of reach.